The Basics of Trading Crude Oil Futures

 Crude Oil Futures Trends

 Crude oil entered a bear market in June 2014 when the price was just under $108 per barrel on the active month NYMEX crude oil futures contract.
 By February 2016, the price depreciated to under $30 per barrel.
-As of August 2018, the price is on the rise, trending at around $68 per barrel.
+As of January 2019, the price is on the rise, trending at around $53.84 per barrel for WTI Crude.